-The battery operated "CET" clock was manufactured as a "positive-earth" instrument.
+The circuit of the battery operated "CET" clock is shown at right and is much simpler than the 12V CTE type.
+This clock was manufactured as a "positive-earth" instrument.
 Since the battery supplied only the clock this does not create an issue in negative-earth vehicles.
-It does mean that the transistor inside the clock is a PNP type and not the NPN type shown in fig.4.1.
-The polarised capacitor (5.1uF tantalum) would also be reversed in the circuit.
+The transistor used in these clocks is a PNP type and not the NPN type shown in fig.6.1.